fdrHighSchool/mp2-work-LisaNg22/07-string-puzzles/README.md

     * It will extract a part of a String from index a to but not including index b.

   * `.indexOf(str)`
     * It will return a number, representing the index of str when it first occurs.
-Hoever if str is not found in the String it will return a number of -1.
+However if str is not found in the String it will return a number of -1.

   * `.equals(str)`
     *It checks whether if the String insidethe parentheses is equal to the String being held in the variable.